MunkhtulgaB/SemLa/README.md

-# Semantic Landscape Visualization for Intent Recognition
+# Semantic Landscape Visualization for Trustworthy Intent Recognition

 This repository contains the source code for the demonstration of the visual analytics system SemLa (Semantic Landscape).